Equipment for parents with disabilities

 Types of equipment and things to look out for that could help with everyday tasks include:

-- flashing alarms and intercom systems if you are a hearing impaired parent and need to know when your baby is crying
+- flashing alarms and intercom systems if you have hearing issues to let you know when your baby is crying

 - pushchairs and buggies that are lightweight and easy to push can be attached to a wheelchair - they are easy to fold, have adjustable handle height and have a separate carrycot